Alexthemediocre/BugFables-AssetsRedirector/README.md

 ## BugFables-AssetsRedirector
 A BepInEx plugin redirecting the assets of the game Bug Fables.
 This plugin allows modders to easilly customise the sounds, music, sprites and text data of the game by simply dropping the edited assets into a folder.
 This not only makes modding more accessible, but it also improves testability as it is not necessary to pack the assets into the data.unity3d file.
-The assets are dynamically replaced when the game needs them if they are present
+The assets are dynamically replaced when the game needs them if they are present.

+This fork lets template text files to be provided, replacing individual lines, rather than distributing partially modified text files from the game.

 ## Installation instructions
 If this is not done already, you first need to install the BepInEx loader into the game.
 To do so, [download the latest release](https://github.com/BepInEx/BepInEx/releases) by getting the zip file marked "x64".
 Then, simply unzip it into the game's directory such as the `BepInEx` folder as well as the 3 provided files appears from the game's directory.
 If you are using Steam, this directory is by default located at `C:\Program Files (x86)\Steam\steamapps\common\Bug Fables` on Windows and at `~/.steam/steam/steamapps/common/Bug Fables` on Linux.
 Once the files are placed, launch the game once for the installation to complete.

-Once this is done, [download the latest version of the plugin](https://github.com/aldelaro5/BugFables-AssetsRedirector/releases) and unzip it into `BepInEx/plugins` from the game's directory.
+Once this is done, [download the latest version of the plugin](https://github.com/Alexthemediocre/BugFables-AssetsRedirector/releases) and unzip it into `BepInEx/plugins` from the game's directory.
 You should unzip it so the folder `AssetsRedirector` with all the files from the zip appears ***directly*** under the `plugins` folder.

 ## Uninstallation instruction
 To uninstall the plugin, simply delete the `BepInEx/plugins/AssetsRedirector` folder from the game's directory.